Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 builder.Services.AddTransient<AppTokenHandler>();
 ```

-The `OpenIdConnectUserAccessTokenHandler` from Duenede taks care of token management by inspecting the expiration of the access token.
-If the access token is expierer it uses the refresh token to aquire a new access token.
+The `OpenIdConnectUserAccessTokenHandler` from Duenede takes care of token management by inspecting the expiration of the access token.
+If the access token is expired,  it uses the refresh token to acquire a new access token.

 ## Add offline access scope